Vodafone: Fiji

 In July 1994, Vodafone Fiji's network went live.
 In July 2014, Vodafone sold its 49% shareholding of Vodafone Fiji to The Fiji National Provident fund.
 Under the terms of the deal, Vodafone Fiji retained its branding under a Partner Market Agreement.

 New Zealand

 In July 1993, BellSouth New Zealand's network went live.
 In November 1998, Vodafone purchased BellSouth New Zealand, which later became Vodafone New Zealand.
 In August 2005, Vodafone launched 3G technology in New Zealand.
 On 9 October 2006, Vodafone New Zealand bought New Zealand's 3rd largest internet service provider, iHug.
 In October 2013, Vodafone began its rollout of 4G to provincial New Zealand, with the launch of the system in holiday hotspots around Coromandel.

-In 2019, Vodafone announced the sale of its New Zealand division to a consortium of investors; while Vodafone New Zealand is now independently owned, it retains a licensing agreement to continue use of the Vodafone name and logo in exchange for fee payments.
+In 2019, Vodafone sold its New Zealand division to a consortium of investors, making it independent from the parent company.
+It retained a licensing agreement to continue use of the Vodafone name and logo in exchange for fee payments, up until September 2022 when Vodafone New Zealand announced that it would change its name to One NZ in early 2023.
+It was estimated that this would save the company NZ$20 to 30 million a year, by not having to pay Vodafone licensing fees.
+The rebranding was completed in April 2023.